 Malaria, an infectious disease transmitted by mosquitoes, is one of the most serious public health problems globally.
 In 2013, there were an estimated 198 million cases of malaria worldwide and 584,000 deaths; 82% of these cases occuring in Africa.1

 Pregnant women and their newborn children are particularly vulnerable to the disease.
-Eighty-five percent of all deaths from malaria are among children under five 2.
-In Africa, around 10,000 pregnant women and up to 200,000 infants die as a result of malaria infection during pregnancy.3
+An estimated 78 percent of all deaths from malaria in 2013 were among children under five.2 In Africa, around 10,000 pregnant women and up to 200,000 infants die as a result of malaria infection during pregnancy.3

 Yet malaria is 100% preventable and treatable.